 While accounting may seem foreign to someone with no prior knowledge, the development of tools has simplified accounting to anyone who has absolutely no idea about it.
 Accounting tools perform various functions and help your business keep track of profits and expenses, create expense claims, send invoices, and anything else a professional accountant may do.

-Since accounting software can be integrated easily, the different departments of your company can have access to relevant financial information.
+Since accounting software can be integrated easily you can even combine it with an accounts payable solution like GetYooz and further automate the invoicing process.
+Also, all the different departments of your company can have access to relevant financial information.
 Additionally, this financial information is analyzed quickly due to fast processing and is used to generate reports that lead to better decision making.
 Lastly, using it also reduces the likelihood of errors, which would be much higher if such tasks were performed manually.

 Voice over internet protocol (VoIP) software allows you to make calls over the internet.
 While VoIP software is occasionally linked to large corporations, it actually provides several benefits to small businesses, too.
 In fact, many companies are taking advantage of VoIP to reduce their phone bills, with the global market expected to grow even further by 2024.

 Apart from a reduction in phone bills, VoIP also incorporates various other communication services, such as presence information, video conferencing, instant messaging, and receiving faxes and voicemail via email.
 Moreover, VoIP is also portable and can be accessed from any device, as long as you have internet access.